eugenecohen-osu/chi-gem5/chi-report.md

 src/sim/syscall_emul.hh:clone3Func(SyscallDesc *desc, ThreadContext *tc,
 ```

-So as an experiment we ported this support from RISC-V to ARM and were able to successfully execute the threads program.

 This led to the broader question - what other syscalls might we be missing?
 Since we are building a plain linux executable, we can run it on a different machine and use strace under linux (the full OS this time) to trace syscall usage.
 On an arm64 host/vm/qemu we launch the command under strace thusly:

 ```strace -n -o strace.txt ./threads```